 (View across Schwarzenbergplatz with the Hochstrahlbrunnen fountain in the foreground)

-Inevitably, the Red Army monument remains somewhat contentious, despite its fundamental purpose honouring those who helped defeat fascism.
+Inevitably, the Red Army monument remains somewhat contentious, despite its fundamental purpose commemorating those who helped defeat fascism.

-Vienna obviously accepts and honours the sacrifices made by the Soviet army in liberating the city (the authorities keep it in excellent condition).
-However, the occupation of Vienna brought its own problems.
+Vienna obviously values and honours the sacrifices made by the Soviet army in liberating the city (the authorities keep it in excellent condition) and removing the Nazi blight.

 How to get to the monument